Waking Up Dizzy: Causes, Symptoms, and Treatment

 What Causes Waking Up Dizzy?

-There are many different things that can make you feel dizzy in the morning, from simple things like not drinking enough water to more serious health problems.
-Here are some of the most common reasons why you might feel dizzy when you wake up:
+Many things can make you feel dizzy in the morning, from simple issues to more serious health problems.
+Here are some common causes:

 Dehydration